 Based on the traffic analysis included in Chapter 13, "Traffic and Transportation," the Proposed Action would result in significant adverse impacts on traffic operations, which requires an examination of mitigation measures.
 With respect to the Proposed Action, there is potential for adverse traffic impacts from both new project-generated trips and geometric changes along South Street and at the Battery Maritime Building (BMB) Plaza.
-The potential for project-generated impacts would be greatest during the weekday AM and PM peak hours when background traffic is highest.
+The potential for project-generated impacts would be greatest during the weekday AM and PM peak hours, when background traffic is highest.
 It is anticipated that mitigation measures developed for these peak periods would be adequate to address potential impacts during other weekday hours and on weekends.

-Furthermore, the Proposed Action would result in the removal of up to 45 commuter and tour bus parking spaces beneath the FDR Drive south of the Brooklyn Bridge.
-NYCDOT will be conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery.
-It will entail conducting a market analysis, possible alternative parking site selection and possible bus management strategies.
+Furthermore, the Proposed Action would result in the removal of up to 45 commuter and tour bus parking spaces beneath the Franklin D. Roosevelt (FDR) Drive south of the Brooklyn Bridge and approximately 20 commuter and tour bus spaces along South Street near the Manhattan Bridge.
+The New York City Department of Transportation (NYCDOT) will be conducting a study for Bus Management in Lower Manhattan from Canal Street to the Battery.
+It will entail conducting a market analysis, possible alternative parking site selection, and possible bus management strategies.
 This study will be part of a larger study for Lower Manhattan Street Management.
-Absent an off-street location for these buses, management strategies may be
+Absent an off-street location for these buses, management strategies may be adopted to require that operators park buses outside of Lower Manhattan.
+Absent a location for this bus parking, operators would need to seek alternative parking, which could increase bus circulation as well as legal and illegal bus parking elsewhere in Lower Manhattan.
+This could potentially have an adverse effect on the neighborhood.
+While the removal of commuter and tour bus parking would affect their operations, passengers would not be impacted, since they do not board or alight buses at this location.